 Swap your lawn for native plants

 Lawns are a biodiversity desert.
 It’s where insect dreams go to die.
-Instead of making the insects sad and hungry, remove your grass and grow native plants.
+Instead of making insects suffer, remove your grass and grow native plants.
 Not only does it support bees and butterflies (along with a large assortment of other insects), it looks beautiful.

 Whatever you do, please do not use artificial turf!
-Find native plants for your area that support your needs (if that looks like a kid’s play area).
+Find native plants for your area that support your needs because I guarantee there is a plant for what you need.
 Once we start installing artificial turf, what comes next?
 Blow up palm trees?
-If lawns are where insect dreams go to die, than artificial turf is where insects go to die.
+If lawns are where insect dreams go to die, then artificial turf is where insects go to die.

 Provide for insects and animals

 This is a reminder that insects and animals don’t understand property lines.
 They were here long before we moved in and built that fence!
-Create a garden and yard for insects and animals.
+Therefore, when building your garden it’s important to keep this in mind and create a garden that supports the insects and animals.

-This looks like, leaving out water that animals can access, and shallow water for insects to access.
-Placing water in multiple, protected places allows all visitors to safely grab a drink (and not drown).
-Also, watching birds bathe is one of life’s greatest joys.
+Ways to support insects and animals in your garden include leaving out water that animals can access, and shallow water for insects to access.
+Placing water in multiple, protected places allows all visitors to safely grab a drink without drowning, and allows them to bathe.

 Get your garden certified